 First and foremost, you should focus on your verbal and written communication skills, along with your sharp listening abilities.
-By highlighting this critical skill to our profession, your resume will shine.
-Play up your customer service successes and your track record of providing office support.
+By highlighting these critical skills in your profession, your resume will shine.
+Play up your track record of strong communication with your colleagues, manager and customers (if you interact with customers).

-Handling several tasks simultaneously is the status quo for receptionists.
-Some examples include juggling multiple phone lines; face-to-face contact with clients, visitors and employees; and clerical duties.
+Handling several tasks simultaneously is the status quo for many employees today.
+Some examples include juggling multiple projects and project deadlines, or managing relationships with both clients and colleagues.
 Note on your resume the types of tasks and situations you've handled regularly — and how you did so calmly and efficiently.

-Receptionists are often tasked with tackling dozens of duties at once, with many requests coming in on the fly, requiring you to operate with grace under fire.
-Detail how you prioritize multiple projects and requests.
-The last thing an employer wants is an easily flustered receptionist.
+How do you prioritize your work in a fast-paced environment?
+Employees are often tasked with tackling multiple projects at once, and many requests come in on the fly, which requires you to operate with grace under fire.
+Detail how you prioritize your projects and requests.
+The last thing an employer wants is an easily flustered employee.

-A stellar receptionist resume shows that you're organized in every task or project you take on.
-A great receptionist should be able to find files and phone numbers at a moment's notice and maintain a tidy work area.
-On your receptionist resume, highlight a filing system you implemented or how you typically organize key contacts so you always have them at your fingertips.
+A stellar resume shows that you're organized in every task or project you take on.
+Whether you're a receptionist who should be able to find files and phone numbers at a moment's notice, or a web developer updating multiple websites, highlight your approach to organizing your work.

 5. Technical skills